 According to OECD (Organization for Economic Cooperation and Development) Deputy Secretary-General, Doug Frantz counterfeit goods are the largest contributor to the world’s underground economy.

 There has been a close link between counterfeiting, organized crime and terrorism.
 While organized crime directly draws money from the sale of duplicate products, terrorism gets it funding indirectly mostly from notorious crime syndicates located in different parts of the world or directly operating on a micro level.

-According to a report by EY (Ernst & Young), “Individuals who may not be involved in large-scale counterfeiting and piracy are engaging in small-scale counterfeiting of FMCG goods, software piracy etc. It is no coincidence that members of sleeper cells are involved in counterfeiting of such goods.
-This highlights the fact that such small level of counterfeiting and piracy activities are in line with the capabilities of small individual members who are self-financed and do not depend on funding from core terror networks.”
+According to a report by EY (Ernst & Young), “Individuals who may not be involved in large scale counterfeiting and piracy are engaging in small scale counterfeiting of FMCG goods, software piracy etc. It is no coincidence that members of sleeper cells are involved in counterfeiting of such goods.
+This highlights the fact that such a small level of counterfeiting and piracy activities are in line with the capabilities of small individual members who are self-financed and do not depend on funding from core terror networks.”